Mukheem/TwinTurbine/README.md

 ## Introduction

-Welcome to <em>TwinTurbine</em>, which is a digital twin project that lets you experience working with wind turbine in a mixed reality environment.
+Welcome to **_TwinTurbine_**, which is a digital twin project that lets you experience working with wind turbine in a mixed reality environment.

 The proposed solution is valuable for remote monitoring and controlling, and improving turbine's performance.